storj-archived/core/doc/tunnel-connections.md

 and the tunneling node have a bidirectional communication channel.
 RPC messages received by the tunnel to the dedicated entry point will be written to the tunnel and must be handled by the private node.
-RPC messages are sent with the WebSocket opcode `0x1` (textual) and must be parsed by the private node and then handled as if it were received directly.
+RPC messages are sent with the WebSocket opcode `0x2` (binary) and must be parsed by the private node and then handled as if it were received directly.

+The binary chunk representing the RPC message must be prefixed with a special opcode (`0x0c`) indicating that it should be demuxed and handled as an RPC message.

-Once the tunneled message has been appropriately handled, the private node can instruct the tunnel to respond to the request by simply writing it's response message back to the tunnel using the same WebSocket opcode `0x1` (textual).
+Once the tunneled message has been appropriately handled, the private node can instruct the tunnel to respond to the request by simply writing it's response message back to the tunnel using the same WebSocket opcode `0x2` (binary) with the appropriate `0x0c` prefix.
 The tunneling node must parse the message and issue a response back to the originator of the message.

 ### Tunneled Shard Transfer